Hyundai Ioniq 5 Insurance Rates

 Wyoming | $1,384 | -$172 | -11.1% |

-If you have a few points on your driving record or tend to cause accidents, you are probably paying at a minimum $1,800 to $2,500 extra every year, depending on your age.
-A high-risk auto insurance policy can cost as much as 45% to 129% more than the average rate.
+If you like to drive fast or tend to cause accidents, you could be paying at least $1,800 to $2,500 in extra premium per year, depending on your age.
+Hyundai Ioniq 5 insurance for high-risk drivers ranges as much as 45% to 129% more than the average rate.
 View High Risk Driver Rates

 Model Year | Comprehensive | Collision | Liability | Total Premium |